shindgewongxj/WHATSINContacts/README.md

 # Tips

-- Due to the quantity and uncertainty of SMS gateway numbers, WHATSINContacts **Anycodes** and **Anyservices** are set for those numbers including but not limited to advertisements and captchas.
-- If you are using a message filter and want to keep it working, please do add **Anycodes** only.
+- Importing is recommended to be done on macOS as iCloud syncing will disable transparent background.
-- Those VCF  in the folder **simple** includes no uncertain numbers which are set for users who need customization.
+- The **whatsincontactssimple.vcf** includes no uncertain numbers which are set for users who need customization.
 - Due to VCF multi-language unsupported on Apple devices, you may need to edit names by yourself.
 - Welcome to issues and pull requests if you need new WHATSINContacts or have numbers logged.